labgem/pangenomeNEM/README.rst

 	This is a tab-delimitated file structured as following:

 	1. First colunm is the organism name, it must be unique and can't contain reserved word (see section reserved words).
 	2. Second column is the path to the associated gff3 file (can be relative or absolute).
 In the gff files, sequences of the genomes are not required at all.
-Only CDS features will be taken in account, each one must contain an *ID* attribute and optionaly *Name* and *product* attributes.
+Only CDS features will be taken in account, each one must contain an ID attribute and optionaly Name and product attributes.
-	3. (optional) Further colunms are the id of the contigs in the gff files which are both circular and perfectly assembled.
-In this case, it is mandatory the provide the size of the contigs in the gff file either by adding a "region" feature to the gff file having the correct id attribute or using a '##sequence-region' pragma (as did in prokka).
+	3. (optional) Further colunms are the ID of the contigs in the gff files which are both circulars and perfectly assembled.
+In this case, it is mandatory the provide the size of the contigs in the gff file either by adding a "region" feature to the gff file having the correct ID attribute or using a '##sequence-region' pragma (as did in prokka).

 	Exemple of ORGANISMS_FILE:
 	::